 There’s a thin line between sensual, sexual, and genital massage & bodywork treatments.
 In fact, they all address our sexuality, but in different ways.
 Let’s take a look at the perceived differences.

-Sensual treatments — often referred to as erotic treatments — primarily focus on sexual pleasure and release, de-stress, and relaxation.
+Sensual treatments — often referred to as erotic treatments — primarily focus on sexual pleasure and release, stress relief, and relaxation.
 They may work with the genitals or may not, depending on the type of commercial offering.

 These kinds of treatments are rather therapeutic and not necessarily engage physically with the genitals.
 Sometimes we’re not even touched by the therapist, although the sessions can influence our genital organs indirectly.

-Genital treatments work directly with or for our genitals – the uterus, vagina, ovaries, prostate, testicles, and penis.
-They don’t usually work exclusively with the genitals, but also with the area around those, like with or in the abdominal area, the groin and inner thighs, the perineum and anus, often also addressing the blood vessels and nerves that nurture or stimulate our hormonal system and genitals.
+Genital treatments work directly with or for our genitals: the uterus, vagina, cervix, ovaries, prostate, testicles, and penis.
+They don’t usually work exclusively with the genital organs, but also with the area around those, like with or in the abdominal area, with the pelvic floor muscles, the groin and inner thighs, the perineum and anus, often also addressing the blood vessels and nerves that nurture or stimulate our hormonal system and genitals.

-By contrast, to give another example, a treatment that starts rather sensually can later on in a session address the genitals more directly with the goal to resolve sexual dysfunctions, such as premature ejaculation or erectile dysfunctions.
+By contrast, to give another example, a treatment that starts rather sensually can later on in a session address the genitals more directly with the goal to resolve sexual dysfunctions, such as Premature Ejaculation (PE) or Erectile Dysfunctions (ED).